Pastor Albert, a key partner in the Fund's feeding programme

-We are profoundly grateful for the window of opportunity God has given us to meet some of the needs among Zimbabwe’s poor, making a real difference to the lives of many thousands of the most vulnerable people.
-We are also very appreciative of the amazing generosity of our donors who, by their sacrificial giving, sustain this pinprick of light on the dark canvas of disaster.
+We are profoundly grateful for the window of opportunity God has given us to respond to the desperate needs of some thousands of the most vulnerable, making a real and positive difference to their lives.
+We are also very appreciative of the amazing generosity of our supporters who, by their sacrificial giving, sustain this pinprick of light on the dark canvas of suffering.

 Volunteers distribute maize meal, sometimes endangering their own safety, to some of Zimbabwe’s poor, vulnerable, displaced people, bringing them joy and relief!